Pizza Dough Not Rising

 Step 1 – Check Your Ingredients

-Even though you have your pizza recipe, the ingredients that count the most for getting pizza dough to work correctly.
+Even though you have your pizza recipe, the ingredients that count the most for getting dough to work correctly.

 To find the best yeast for pizza dough, check our article Yeast: Here’s What You Need to Know.